wayneclub/Subtitle-Downloader/README.md

 ## DESCRIPTION

 Subtitle-Downloader is a command-line program to download subtitles from the most popular streaming platform.
-It requires [Python 3.8+](https://www.python.org/downloads/), and [NodeJS](https://nodejs.org/en/download).
+It requires **[Python 3.8+](https://www.python.org/downloads/)**, and **[NodeJS](https://nodejs.org/en/download)**.
 It should work on Linux, on Windows or on macOS.
 This project is only for personal research and language learning.

 ## INSTALLATION